costinm/initos/README.md

 create its own init image that only work on that machine.

-Android, ChromeOS, COS and many other Linux systems exist where you don't need to do this crazy dance - and are also more secure and reliable.
-Unfortunately ChromeOS Flex does not have a 'server' variant that is easy to install and run containers of VMs (COS and few others exist - but are not easy to install, or too bloated).
+Android, ChromeOS, COS and many other Linux systems exist where you don't need to do this dance - and are also more secure and reliable.

+Unfortunately ChromeOS Flex
+does not have a 'server' variant that is easy to install and run containers of VMs (COS and few others exist - but are not easy to install, or too bloated).